keybase/saltpack-python/spec.md

 ## Encryption

-### Design goals
+### Thinking
-We want this format to have several properties:
+Our goals for encrypted messages:
-- Privacy and authenticity.
-This is pretty standard.
-Mallory shouldn't be able to read or modify the contents of the message.
-(Though Mallory can see the length of the message.)
+- Message privacy and authenticity, to many recipients.
+Mallory can't read or modify the contents of a message.
+(Though Mallory can see the length.)
+  - Even if Mallory is a recipient, they still can't modify the message for anyone else.
+- Receiver privacy.
+Mallory can't tell who can read a message.
+(Though Mallory can see the number of recipients.)
+  - Again this applies even if Mallory is a recipient.
+  - However, senders have the option of publishing the recipients.
+That helps clients give instructions like, "To read this message, use [some other device]."
+Note that Mallory could modify the published recipients.
+- Sender privacy.
+Mallory can't tell who wrote a message, even though recipients see and verify the sender.
+  - Senders who want to be anonymous even to the recipients, can use an ephemeral key instead of their usual public key.
 - Repudiability.
-Recipients should be able to forge messages that appear to be sent to them.
+Recipients can forge messages that appear to be sent to them from any sender.
-- Receiver anonymity.
-Mallory shouldn't be able to tell who can read the message.
-(Though Mallory can see the number of recipients.)
-- Sender anonymity.
-Mallory shouldn't be able to tell who wrote the message.
 - Streaming.
-The recipient should be able to produce decrypted bytes incrementally as the message comes in, without losing authenticity.
-(Though without reading all the way to the end, the message might end up being truncated.)
+Recipients can produce decrypted bytes incrementally as a message comes in, without losing authenticity.
+(Though the message could be truncated.)

-A couple notes:
-- Authenticity should apply even if Mallory is one of the recipients.
-It shouldn't be possible for one recipient to change what another recipient sees.
-- Receiver anonymity is optional.
-With visible receivers, clients can give helpful decyption instructions like, "To read this message, type in your paper key 'Foo Bar'."
-But note that visible receivers aren't authenticated;
-  Mallory could change them.
+Our goals for the implementation:
+- Use MessagePack for all the serialization.
+- Use NaCl primitives for all the crypto: Box, SecretBox, SHA512, and HMAC-SHA512.

 ### Format
 An encrypted message is a series of packets, each of which is parsed as a